phase2/homebrew-devtools/README.md

   ```
   brew update
-  brew upgrade DevTools
+  brew upgrade devtools
   ```

 ## Troubleshooting

-If you need to enable a specific/proper version of any of these formula you can use this command, for example, to explicitly use the 0.5.4 version fo docker-machine.
+If you need to enable a specific/proper version of any of these formula you can use this command, for example, to explicitly use the 0.5.4 version of docker-machine.

   `brew switch docker-machine 0.5.4`